lemonnish/personal-website-travel/_posts/2016-09-19-black-rock-desert.md

 Once through Fly Canyon (the present-day road bypasses the need to lower vehicles by hand), we drove through the valley to get to High Rock Canyon.
 Once there, we were greeted with spectacular rock cliffs.
 When driving along the bottom of the canyon, it felt like we were stealthily making our way between enemy fortresses located on opposing mountain sides.
 After recovering from a scare involving Ron's truck and an unexpected drop in the road, we turned back to a campsite at the entrance of the canyon.

 <div class='img-gallery'>
-{% include photo.html url="fly-canyon-horse.jpg" alt="horse in a field" size="large" %}
+{% include photo.html url="fly-canyon-horse.jpg" alt="horse in a field" size="xlarge" %}
-{% include photo.html url="fly-canyon-road.jpg" alt="road through Fly Canyon" size="small" %}
+{% include photo.html url="fly-canyon-road.jpg" alt="road through Fly Canyon" size="med" %}
-{% include photo.html url="fly-canyon-hill-striped-colors.jpg" alt="striped exposed rock in Fly Canyon" size="small" %}
+{% include photo.html url="fly-canyon-hill-striped-colors.jpg" alt="striped exposed rock in Fly Canyon" size="med" %}
 {% include photo.html url="dry-lakebed-road.jpg" alt="road next to the dry lakebed" size="small" %}
 {% include photo.html url="high-rock-canyon-3-bluffs.jpg" alt="3 bluffs in High Rock Canyon" size="small" %}
-{% include photo.html url="high-rock-canyon-tree.jpg" alt="dead tree" size="small" %}
+{% include photo.html url="high-rock-canyon-tree.jpg" alt="dead tree" size="large" %}
-{% include photo.html url="high-rock-canyon-tom.jpg" alt="Tom at the base of a tall rock wall" size="small" %}
+{% include photo.html url="high-rock-canyon-tom.jpg" alt="Tom at the base of a tall rock wall" size="large" %}
-{% include photo.html url="high-rock-canyon-wall.jpg" alt="craggy canyon wall" size="small" %}
+{% include photo.html url="high-rock-canyon-wall.jpg" alt="craggy canyon wall" size="med" %}
-{% include photo.html url="pickup-truck-stuck.jpg" alt="truck stuck on rocks" size="small" %}
+{% include photo.html url="pickup-truck-stuck.jpg" alt="truck stuck on rocks" size="med" %}
 </div>

 In the morning, Jake and I hiked to the top of some of the crenelations overlooking our campsite.
 Since we had camped fairly close to the canyon's southern gate, we had a spectacular view of the valley and the hills through which we had recently driven, as well as a portion of the road through the canyon before it disappeared around a bend.